 - All team members must be enrolled in a K-14 school.

 - Each team must have 3 – 5 participants.

-- Each teacher can sponsor up to 2 teams.
+- Each teacher who advises the students can sponsor up to 2 teams.

-- Sponsoring teacher must be present and register the team on the day of competition.
+- The sponsoring teacher must be present and register the team on the day of competition.

 - Each team must use the same robotics equipment.